 This factor becomes most perspicuous if you are the person who provides most of its care, spends the most time with the dog by providing the most attention.

-So, you become a valuable resource for guarding, and that’s why the dog attempts to guard you from the husband.
+So, you become a valuable resource for guarding, and that’s why the dog attempts to guard you against the husband.

 If we look at the problem from the 10000-foot view, almost every dog has a natural instinct to resource guarding behavior.
 The most evident resources are food, treats, water bowl, toys, sleeping spot, bed, and especially persons.